Frequently Asked Questions

 What is this funding program?

-#RisingYouth is a program led by TakingITGlobal to help young people nationwide who are inspired with ideas and ready to take action through youth-led community service grants.
-The program is currently funded to offer grants through May 2022.
-Our program is funded by the Government of Canada under the Canada Service Corps initiative.
+#RisingYouth was a program led by TakingITGlobal to help young people nationwide who are inspired with ideas and ready to take action through youth-led community service grants.
+The program was funded to offer grants through May 2022 by the Government of Canada under the Canada Service Corps initiative.

-We are accepting general applications until May 17, 2022.
-If approved, projects must begin and be able to spend their funding by July 31, 2022, and be able to submit their reporting on activities to date and receipts for expenses by August 16, 2022.
+We accepted general applications until May 17, 2022, and project leaders had to be able to submit their reporting on activities to date and receipts for expenses by August 16, 2022.

-What are the criteria to apply for the funding?
+What were the criteria to apply for the funding?

 How can I apply for the grant?

-You can apply online using our website www.risingyouth.ca by selecting one of the available grants for $250, $750 or $1500.
-We also have Word or PDF applications online, if you prefer.
+The #RisingYouth program cycle is now closed.
+Youth were able to apply online using our website www.risingyouth.ca by selecting one of the available grants for $250, $750 or $1500.
+We also had Word or PDF applications online, for those who prefered.

 Can I apply as an organization?

-The program is designed for individuals or a group of youth in Canada with the goal of involving and activating youth through a service initiative.
-Organizations can support youth-initiated and youth-led projects, but organizations themselves are not eligible to receive funding.
+The program was designed for individuals or a group of youth in Canada with the goal of involving and activating youth through a service initiative.
+Organizations were able to support youth-initiated and youth-led projects, but organizations themselves were not eligible to receive funding.

 What is the difference between the grants available?

-We have three grant levels available depending on the scope of your project.
+We had three grant levels available depending on the scope of your project.

 $250 – For simple ideas that can be implemented by you and your friends, such as community events of gatherings (in person or online).